The Best Oven Settings for Baking Bread at Home

 Even with the right oven settings for bread, things don’t always go to plan.
 Here are some of the most common issues home bakers face and how to fix them:

 • Pale crust – Your oven may not be hot enough, or you’re not using steam.
-Preheat for longer and add moisture at the start of baking.
+Preheat thoroughly and add moisture at the start of baking.

-• Dough collapsed – This usually means the bread was overproofed or the oven door was opened too early.
+• Dough collapsed – Usually caused by overproofing or opening the oven door too early.
 Bake sooner and avoid sudden temperature changes.

 • Burnt outside, raw inside – The oven temperature is too high.
-Reduce the heat slightly and bake for longer so the crumb cooks through.
+Reduce the heat slightly and extend the baking time so the crumb cooks through.

-• Uneven baking – Hot spots in the oven can cause this.
-Rotate the loaf halfway through and experiment with different shelf positions.
+• Uneven baking – Hot spots can lead to patchy results.
+Rotate the loaf halfway through and experiment with shelf positions.

-• Crust too hard – Too little steam or too long in the oven.
-Add steam at the start and avoid overbaking.
+• Crust too hard – Caused by too little steam or overbaking.
+Add steam at the start and avoid leaving the bread in too long.

 By understanding these common pitfalls, you can adjust your approach and enjoy more consistent, reliable results with every loaf.